 The average summer temperature ranges between 75-90 degrees.
 Winter temperatures are between 65-77 degrees.
 Sun is always strong so sunscreen and hats are a must.
 No matter when you visit, plan on some rain.
 Afternoon storms are common and usually appear without too much warning.
 They’ll pass within 20-30 minutes.
 The humidity on the other hand won’t, so ladies plan on dealing with a little frizz (or in my case a lot).

-Where to Stay in Exuma Bahamas – Close to the Best Things to Do
+Where to Stay in Exuma Bahamas

 The Exuma Cays are a group of 365 islands in the Bahamas.
 They’re located 75 miles south of Nassau and 250 miles southeast from Florida.
 Many people head straight to George Town on Great Exuma and find out later that they are too far from the fun things to do.
 You can book a half day Exuma Cay tour to pig beach, lizard island and Thunderball Grotto.
 If you stay in Nassau, you’ll need a full day tour to the Exuma Cays, which will cost $350+ per person.